abbondcj/scratch/README.md

 # Welcome to Scratch

-This project was built by Chris Abbondandelo as a way for golfers to find new courses, have a digital scorecard, and keep track of their stats to improve their game
+This project was built by Chris Abbondandelo as a way for golfers to find new courses, have a digital scorecard, and keep track of their stats to improve their game.
+Keep in mind this is an ongoing project :)

 ## In order to run this app on your machine...